A matrix model with a singular weight and Painleve' III: Local Parametrix Near the Origin

-\subsection{Painlev\'e type differential equations}
+\subsection{Painlev\'e Type Differential Equations}

-We will now transform the Riemann-Hilbert problem (\ref{eq:localzeta}) into a Riemann-Hilbert problem with constant jumps but with essential singularities at $\zeta=0$ and $\zeta=\infty$.
-The theory of isomonodromy deformations developed by Jimbo, Miwa, and Ueno can then be applied to derive differential equations that give the solution to (\ref{eq:localzeta}).
+We will now transform the RHP~\eqref{eq:localzeta} into one with constant jumps but with essential singularities at $\zeta=0$ and $\zeta=\infty$.
+Then, theory of isomonodromy deformations developed by Jimbo, Miwa, and Ueno~\cite{JMU81} can be applied to derive differential equations that give the solution to \eqref{eq:localzeta}.